lykeven/sae/README.md

 ##### Example for Community Detection
-The input file is placed at ./data/facebook
+The input file is placed at ./data/facebook, and output file will be placed at ./output/facebook

-To run community detection with community number as 5 and aglorithm 2:
+To run community detection with community number as 5 and aglorithm 4:

-./bin/sae -i ./data/facebook -t cd -k 5 -r 2
+./bin/sae -i ./data/facebook -o ./output/facebook -t cd -k 5 -r 4

--r 1 means using Girvan-Newman aglorithm
+-r 1 means using Girvan-Newman aglorithm , which runs pretty slowly.
+This algorithm is not recommended when the network has more than 1000 nodes.

--r 2 means using label propagation aglorithm
+-r 2 means using label propagation aglorithm, and k should not be appointed

--r 3 means using louvain method
+-r 3 means using louvain method, and k should not be appointed

--r 4 means using k community core
+-r 4 means using k community core, which don't have extra parameters except k

-To run community detection sampling method with community number as 5 and sample probability as 0.01:
+To run community detection sampling algorithm based on Girvan-Newman, with community number as 5 and sample probability as 0.2:

-./bin/sae -i ./data/facebook -t cs -k 5 -p 0.01
+./bin/sae -i ./data/facebook -o ./output/facebook -t cs -k 5 -p 0.2

 #### Example for SimRank
-The input file is placed at ./data/facebook
+The input file is placed at ./data/facebook, and output file will be placed at ./output/facebook

-To run simrank precisely with querying node 1's Top 50 similar nodes,which use Partial Sums Memoization algorithm
+To query node 1's Top 50 similar nodes with using Partial Sums Memoization algorithm and weaken factor is 0.8

-./bin/sae -i ./data/facebook -t sr -r 0 -s 1 -k 50
+./bin/sae -i ./data/facebook -o ./output/facebook -t sr -r 0 -c 0.8 -s 1 -k 50

-To run simrank approximately with querying node 2's Top 20 similar nodes,which use Random Walk algorithm
+To run query node 2's Top 20 similar nodes with using Random Walk algorithm

-./bin/sae -i ./data/facebook -t sr -r 1 -s 2 -k 20
+./bin/sae -i ./data/facebook -o ./output/facebook -t sr -r 1 -s 2 -k 20

+To query Top 20 similar nodes of multiple nodes, which user defined in query file "./output/query.txt"

+./bin/sae -i ./data/facebook -o ./output/facebook -t sr -r 1 -q  ./output/query.txt -k 20

 ##### Example for Propensity Score Matching
 ./bin/sae -i ./data/expert -t psm